Best Dry Fruits for Breastfeeding Moms

 Calcium-rich dried fruits like figs, apricots, and dates also help with milk production.

-They are very helpful during the lactation period.
+They are accommodating during the lactation period.

 Dates Khajoor during Breastfeeding